onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

  -  The programs  use virtual addresses, so each address is translated
 ***

- - Static scope, static binding, strongly typed, …
- - **Keywords**:
-	 -  `and, or, not, equal, append, concat, set, deffun, for, while, if, exit`
-	 -
 The paging system will have the following features
  -  The page size is 1 KBytes
  - The page table holds the following information for each page